Ensemble reliability and the signal-to-noise paradox in ECMWF subseasonal forecasts: Introduction

 In contrast, the seasonal-to-decadal forecasting community often emphasises correlation-based evaluation of ensemble mean forecasts, with particular attention given to situations that exhibit the so-called `signal-to-noise paradox' \citep[SNP; ][]{eade2014seasonal, scaife2018signal}.
-The SNP manifests as a counterintuitive situation where the correlation between the forecast ensemble mean and the observed truth is larger than the correlation between the forecast ensemble mean and individual forecast members, and thus the real world appears to be more predictable than individual ensemble members from the same forecast model.
-An apparent SNP has been identified in a variety of ensemble forecasting systems covering subseasonal to multi-decadal timescales \citep{eade2014seasonal, scaife2018signal,smith2019robust, garfinkel2024development} and is particularly evident for predictions of the wintertime North Atlantic Oscillation \cite[NAO;][]{baker2018intercomparison}.
-Of particular relevance to the present work is a recent study by \citet{garfinkel2024development}, which diagnoses an apparent SNP in subseasonal reforecasts produced by several models.
-However, this study relies on reforecasts with relatively small ensemble sizes and the relevant sample statistics do not include uncertainty estimates.
-As we will demonstrate, robust estimates of sampling uncertainty are crucial when considering whether a forecasting system exhibits a statistically robust SNP.
+SNP-like behaviour manifests as counterintuitive situations where the correlation between the forecast ensemble mean and the observed truth is larger than the correlation between the forecast ensemble mean and individual forecast members, and thus the real world appears to be more predictable than individual ensemble members from the same forecast model.
+This type of unreliability has been considered `paradoxical' when it occurs in ensemble forecasts that closely reproduce the total observed variance.
+An apparent SNP has been identified in a variety of ensemble forecasting systems covering subseasonal to multi-decadal timescales \citep{scaife2014skillful, eade2014seasonal, dunstone2016skilful, scaife2018signal,smith2019robust, garfinkel2024development} and is particularly evident for predictions of the wintertime North Atlantic Oscillation \citep[NAO;][]{baker2018intercomparison}.
+In particular, \citet{siegert2016bayesian} used a Bayesian framework to evaluate the correlation skill and reliability of seasonal mean winter NAO reforecasts from the Met Office Global Seasonal Forecast System version 5 (GloSea5).
+They concluded that there was strong evidence (over 99\% certainty) that the GloSea5 reforecasts were not exchangeable with observations due to their underestimation of the magnitude of the predictable component of observed NAO variability.
+Of particular relevance to the present work is the recent study by \citet{garfinkel2024development}, which diagnoses an apparent SNP in daily mean data from subseasonal reforecasts produced by several models.
+This study relied on reforecasts with relatively small ensemble sizes and the relevant signal-to-noise diagnostics did not include uncertainty estimates.
+However, ensemble reliability and signal-to-noise characteristics cannot always be interpreted at face value and should be accompanied by an evaluation of sampling uncertainties \citep[e.g.][]{siegert2016bayesian}.